cmb-chula/fetoPAD/README.md

   * numpy == 1.23.5 (latest version should be ok)
   * scikit-learn == 1.2.0
   * jupyter == 1.0.0 (ipywidgets should come with jupyter)
+3. The notebook .ipynb files provided can be run as is